Thorn Nomad MK2 2012 Touring Bicycle

 1 Dromedary bladder leaking, so replaced with spare in storage.

-Cracks in vinyl cover of Selle SMP TRK Medium saddle (last replaced 34721, usage 7004).
-Ordered leather covered Selle SMP Lite 209 as replacement.
-Leather more expensive than vinyl and not as resistant to rain, but might last longer and be more comfortable.
-Difficult to measure sitbones, but I appear to be under 12.0, so not ideal for Avant, which is other leather covered saddle made by Selle SMP with thick padding.
-I want thick padding because I mostly sit upright.
+Cracks in vinyl of Selle SMP TRK Medium saddle (last replaced 34721, usage 7004).
+Replaced initially with leather Selle SMP Lite 209, which was uncomfortable because of my upright riding position, then with leather SMP Selle Avant, which was very comfortable.
+Leather more expensive than vinyl and not as resistant to rain, but might last longer and be more comfortable because it absorbs moisture.
 Specs below from Selle SMP website:

 Replaced seatpost.
 Usage only 8816 km, but will exceed replacement interval of 10000km during next trip.
 Because I sit mostly upright, seatpost subject to heavy stress on each pedal stroke, causing aluminum microfractures, eventually leading to seatpost failure, so don't want to delay replacing, especially since not expensive and replacement easy.
 Put bolt from old seatpost into repair kit, in case another failure like at 32719 km.